HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 The Jade Plant (Crassula ovata) doesn't grow as colossal as the ones already mentioned, but it can grow wider and spread out far.

 They're slow growers in comparison, but these are "forever plants".
 If you give them the proper care and attention, you can easily own it for 50 years or more.
-See our Care Guide for growing tips.
+See my Care Guide for growing tips.

 Medium sized Jade Plant on a carpet up against a rustic brick wall